vedderb/vesc_pkg/tnt/README.md

 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
 Here are more details on the default settings:

 * Pitch Tune - The default pitch tune is what I have been riding
-  * Increase and decrease Mahoney kp from 1 to 1.5 to find your preference
+  * Increase and decrease Mahoney kp to find your preference, recommended 1 to 1.5
-  * Increase or decrease currents 2 and 3 to tighten and loosen the tune
+  * Current 2 (default pitch angle 1 deg) can be increased or decreased to affect nose height in light demand (i.e. cruising flat ground)
+  * Current 3 (default pitch angle 1.5 deg) can be increased or decreased to affect nose height in medium demand (i.e. slight uphills/downhills)
+  * Current 4 (default pitch angle 2 deg) can be increased or decreased to affect nose height in high demand (i.e. steep uphills/downhills)
+  * Angle 5 (default current 150A) can be decreased to make the board more aggressive and surge more readily or increased to make board response softer at high pitch angles
+  * Current 1 (default pitch angle 0.5 deg) and Kp0 can be increaced to make the board tighter around the setpoint
   * Increase or decrease Pitch Rate Kp to adjust nose stiffness
-  * See TNT Cfg->Braking for an example trail riding tune.
 * Roll Tune - The default roll tune is very loose and moderate for easy, deep carving.
   * To make the roll tighter and more race-like, decrease Level 2 Roll Angle.
   * To make the tune less aggressive decrease Roll Kp.
   * To make the tune less agile at low speed reduce the low speed maximum scaler.
   * To adjust the agility at high speed change the high speed maximum scaler.
-* Yaw Tune - The default yaw tune is loose and moderately aggressive
+* Yaw Tune - The default yaw tune is toned way down because minor offsets in the yaw gyro can cause very high yaw to be measured.
+Check you gyro offsets first to confirm they are zeroed.
-  * To make the yaw tighter and more race-like, decrease Level 1 and Level 2 Yaw Angles.
-  * To make the tune less aggressive decrease Yaw Kp.
+  * Increase Yaw Kp Level 2 to make the board more "skatey" or "icey" for more rapid carving.
 * High Current
-  * High current conditions are based on 150 peak amps, 30 battery amps, and hypercore motor.
+  * High current conditions are based on 150 peak amps, 40 battery amps, and hypercore motor.
-  * Changes must be made for higher current motors like the cannoncore and superflux.
+  * Adjustments must be made based on your motor configuration.
 * Surge
   * Disabled by default for safety.
   * Set your high current section first.